A faster algorithm for Vertex Cover parameterized by solution size: Analysis of vertex branching

 Also, note that if $\shad(N[u]) = 0$ exactly, then we could still split on $u$ if desired and get the ideal drop in $\mu$.
-However, we can also apply rule (B) if desired, and this is usually more profitable.
+However, we can also apply rule (B-Block), and this is usually more profitable.
 Vertices with $\shad(N[u]) = 0$ share many properties with vertices with $\shad(N[u]) < 0$ strictly.
 This is the reason for the somewhat unintuitive definition of \emph{blocked vertex.}